Michelle-Lisowski/Von/README.rst

 Development Status
 ------------------

-Next focus: administration and moderation commands
+Next focus: Mainly error handling, but also commands like 'purge' and 'repeat'